-Traveling internationally by air is not as easy as it used to be.
-Threats of terrorism have prompted tighter security regulations, identity thieves have forced the Transportation Safety Administration to require fraud-proof personal IDs and customs officials have stepped up inspections of goods imported into the U.S. While traveling abroad incurs more security checks than flying domestically, preparing your documents and luggage in advance will streamline your experience at U.S. airports.
+International air travel is not as easy as it used to be.
+Threats of terrorism have prompted tighter security checks and regulations, identity thieves have forced the Transportation Safety Administration to require fraud-proof travel documents, and customs officials have stepped up inspections of goods imported into the U.S. If you’re a first time traveler headed to an international destination, follow these helpful travel tips step-by-step to help streamline your experience.
+After all, the only difficult part about international travel should be the long flights or the jetlag.

 Passports

-Since 2007, the State Department has required all legal U.S. residents traveling to any foreign country to have a valid passport.
+If you’re taking an international trip, your passport is one of the most important things to bring, next to your boarding pass, phone, and credit card.
+Since 2007, the State Department has required all legal U.S. citizens traveling to any foreign country to have a valid passport.
 This essential document includes proof of name, date of birth, nationality, and a standard photo for international identification.
 Newer passports contain a microchip with scannable information as well.
-Department of Homeland Security personnel will stamp the pages of the passport booklet when you leave and re-enter the U.S., so don’t leave home without it.
+Department of Homeland Security personnel will stamp the pages of the passport booklet at their kiosk during the check-in process, so double check your carry-on bag just in case so that you don’t leave home without it.

 Security Checkpoint